Build a simple task

 This guide provides step-by-step instructions on how to build and deploy a task to automate a blockchain operation using Mimic Protocol.

-Before you begin, ensure you have installed both Mimic’s lib and CLI:
+Before you begin, ensure you have installed Mimic Protocol’s CLI:

 The process consists of the following steps:

-Define the manifest: Specify task inputs, triggers, and metadata in a manifest file.
+Define the manifest: Specify task inputs, ABIs, and metadata in a manifest file.

 Write the task logic: Implement your task logic.